colejarczyk/doc/api/admin_users.rst

       "username": "admin",
       "isActive": true,
       "createAt": "2017-09-21T13:54:04+0200",
-      "email": "admin@oloy.com",
+      "email": "admin@example.com",
       "external": false,
       "dtype": "admin"
     }

 .. note::

-    The *22200000-0000-474c-b092-b0dd880c07e2* id is an exemplary value.
+    The *22200000-0000-474c-b092-b0dd880c07e2* id is an example value.
 Your value can be different.
     Check in the list of all admin users if you are not sure which id should be used.

 Collection of Admin Users
 -------------------------

-To retrieve a paginated list of admin users you will need to call the ``/api/admin`` endpoint with the ``GET`` method.
+To retrieve a paginated list of admin users you need to call the ``/api/admin`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^